openscm/scmdata/docs/source/data.rst

 The :class:`scmdata.ScmRun` class represents a collection of timeseries data including metadata and provides methods for manipulating the data.
-Internally, :class:`ScmRun <scmdata.run.ScmRun>` stores the timeseries data in a single :class:`pandas.DataFrame` and the timeseries metadata in :class:`pandas.Categorial`, for efficient indexing.
+Internally, :class:`ScmRun <scmdata.run.ScmRun>` stores the timeseries data in a single :class:`pandas.DataFrame` and the timeseries metadata
+:class:`pandas.MultiIndex` of type `pandas.Categorical`, for efficient indexing.

 This class is the primary way of handling timeseries data within the **scmdata** package.
 For example, the :class:`scmdata.timeseries.TimeSeries`'s can be filtered to only find the :class:`TimeSeries <scmdata.timeseries.TimeSeries>`  which have a ``"scenario"`` metadata label equal to ``"green"`` (see :meth:`scmdata.ScmRun.filter <scmdata.run.ScmRun.filter>` for full details).